jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Platform-Agreement/Privacy-Policy.md

 1.3 It is required to be specifically stated that, as a user of JD Cloud, if you use the technical services of JD Cloud to provide your user any service, because your business data belongs to you, you should separately agree the corresponding privacy right policy with your user.

-### II.
-Scope that We Collect Your Information
+**II.
+Scope that We Collect Your Information**

 The personal information involved in the Privacy Policy includes:

 Basic information: in order to complete the registration, management and real-name verification of JD Cloud account, the real, legal and valid personal name, contact address, contact phone number and email address you submitted;

-Personal identity information: when you use services such as JD Cloud domain registration, website filing, Cloud Marketplace, ID card, military certificate, passport, driving license and so on you submitted;
+Personal identity information: when you use services such as JD Cloud domain registration, website ICP filing, Cloud Marketplace, ID card, military certificate, Mainland Travel Permit for Hong Kong and Macao Residents, Mainland Travel Permit for Taiwan Residents and so on you submitted;

 Network identity identifier information: including system account, password, IP address, email address;

 Personal property information: your transaction and purchase records in JD Cloud, as well as virtual property information such as coupons;

-Personal Internet surfing records: website browsing records, software use records, click records;
+Personal Internet surfing records: website browsing records, software use records, log information;

 Personal common device information (including hardware model, MAC address of the device, operating system type, unique device identification code of software list (such as IMEI/android ID/IDFA/OPENUDID/GUID, SIM card IMSI information and other information that describes the basic condition of personal common device));

-Personal sensitive information refers to personal information that may endanger personal and property security, and easily lead to damage to personal reputation, physical and mental health or discriminatory treatment once being disclosed, illegally provided or abused; the personal sensitive information involved in the Privacy Policy includes: your property information (including transaction records, other virtual property information such as coupons); personal identity information (including ID card, military certificate, passport, driving license, household registration book); network identification information (including account name, account nickname, email address and password related to the foregoing); other information (including personal phone number, mobile phone number, web browsing record).
+Personal sensitive information refers to personal information that may endanger personal and property security, and easily lead to damage to personal reputation, physical and mental health or discriminatory treatment once being disclosed, illegally provided or abused; the personal sensitive information involved in the Privacy Policy includes: your property information (including transaction records, other virtual property information such as coupons); personal identity information (including ID card, passport, Mainland Travel Permit for Hong Kong and Macao Residents, Mainland Travel Permit for Taiwan Residents); network identification information (including account name, account nickname, email address and password related to the foregoing); other information (including personal phone number, mobile phone number, web browsing record).

-Other information: device information, log information

-### III.
-Situations that you may select whether to authorize us to collect and use your personal information
+**III.
+Situations that you may select whether to authorize us to collect and use your personal information**

 **If you do not provide such personal information, you can still browse our products and/or services, but you may not be able to use our products and/or services mainly comprising:**

-   **Without providing the mobile phone number, it is unable to register the account; and it is unable to perform part of operations that the mobile phone verification code is required to confirm the user’s identity, such as retrieving the password.**
+**3.1 Without providing the mobile phone number, it is unable to register the account; and it is unable to perform part of operations that the mobile phone verification code is required to confirm the user’s identity, such as retrieving the password.**

-   **Without real-name verification (ID card number, bank account number shall be provided as required for the personal real-name verification; business license information and photo, corporate bank account number, legal person name and ID card number and photo, authorized person name and ID card number and photo shall be provided as required for the enterprise real-name verification), it is unable to purchase and use our products or services, such as Virtual Machines and Cloud Storage; and it is unable to withdraw cash.**
+**3.2 Without real-name verification (ID card number, bank account number shall be provided as required for the personal real-name verification; business license information and photo, corporate bank account number, legal person name and ID card number and photo, authorized person name and ID card number and photo shall be provided as required for the enterprise real-name verification), it is unable to purchase and use our products or services, such as Virtual Machines and Cloud Storage; and it is unable to withdraw cash.**

-### IV.
-Method that we collect your information
+**IV.
+Method that we collect your information**

 **4.1 You apply to become a member of JD Cloud**